fabius/kccs-pcd-2020/README.md

-# KCCS - Private Contact Discovery
+# procd - Private Robust Contact Discovery

 This project is an exemplary implementation for a privacy preserving contact discovery service.